Bartholomew Fussell: Influence on careers for women as physicians

 Fussell recognized the limited opportunities that women of his time faced in the field of medicine because of his sister Ester's stymied efforts to pursue a career in medicine.
 In 1840, Fussell began classes to teach women the basics of medicine.
 He subsequently began a campaign to advance the cause of women as physicians.
-In 1846, Fussell organized a meeting of six local physicians and his niece Graceanna Lewis to discuss the desirability of women's careers in medicine.
-Attendees included the six physicians Ezra Mitchener, Edwin Fussell (the husband of Graceanna's sister, Rebecca Lewis), Franklin Taylor, Ellwood Harvey, and Sylvester Birdsall, in addition to Fussell's niece.
-This meeting eventually led to the founding of the Women's Medical College of Pennsylvania in 1850, although he did not play a direct role in its creation.
+In 1846, Fussell organized a meeting of five local physicians and his niece Graceanna Lewis to discuss the desirability of women's careers in medicine.
+Attendees included the five other physicians: Dr. Ezra Mitchener, Dr.Edwin Fussell (the husband of Graceanna's sister, Rebecca Lewis; nephew of Dr. Bartholomew Fussell), Dr, Franklin Taylor, Dr. Ellwood Harvey, and Dr. Sylvester Birdsall, in addition to Fussell's niece.
+This meeting eventually led to the founding of the Female Medical College of Pennsylvania (later changed to Women's in 1867) in 1850, although he did not play a direct role in its creation.

 Later years and death

 After the American Civil War and the abolition of slavery, Fussell spent much of his time in Pendleton, Indiana, at the home of his son Joshua Fussell.
 However, he died in West Pikeland Township, Pennsylvania, at the home of his son Dr. Morris Fussell.
 Fussell is buried alongside his wife Lydia at the Pikeland Friends Burial Ground in Phoenixville, Pennsylvania.